-God could possibly subject any person to prolonged agony and torment only to see them annihilated at the end.
-In other words, conditionalism is not insulated from the problem nor is it any less impaled on the horns of the dilemma.
-Pinnock's oft repeated adjectives, namely, "bloodthirsty monster" and "saddist" seem to apply to his God as well.
-120 Fourth, conditionalists constantly seek to diminish the harsh realities of the traditional view.
-But we may ask whether much of Jesus' teaching fits with their idea of God's love.
-After all, it was he who said, "Cut him (i.e., the wicked servant) into pieces and assign him a place with the hypocrites where there will be weeping and gnashing of teeth" (Matt 24:51).
-This is extremely harsh language and, under Pinnock's view of divine love, one wonders what happened to Jesus' view of God's love.
-Thus, in light of Jesus' brutally harsh words, we may ask if Packer and Erickson aren't correct in referring to Pinnock's and Stott's view as influenced by secular sentimentality, despite protestations to the contrary.
-Fifth, we do not have any substantive idea how great the offense is of those who repeatedly spurn, distort, and suppress the love of God in Christ.
+&lt;sup>121 See Ercikson, How Shall They Be Saved, 227.
+Erickson also says that "Pinnock, Stott, and others depict a sentimentalized version [of God's love], in which God would not do anything that would cause anyone pain, displeasure, or discomfort."
+While Erickson is probably correct in idea how great the offense is of those who repeatedly spurn, distort, and suppress the love of God in Christ.
 While we may have an inkling, we are in no place to suggest that such a great love spurned will not result in eternal, conscious punishment.
 After all, it was committed against an eternal and infinite love.
-Sixth. proponents of CI often refer to the love of God as if it were a blind, overpowering force with no will and choice behind it.
+Sixth, proponents of CI often refer to the love of God as if it were a blind, overpowering force with no will and choice behind it.
 But, both God's "providential kindnesses" and his special, redeeming grace are not automatic and uncontrollable; they involve the decisions of a free person to engage a fallen world in various ways and to a greater or lesser extent with different individuals.